Shesha: Marriage

-According to legends, Shesha is married to Nagalakshmi.
-As per the Garga Samhita, she is considered to be the personification of the divine ocean called the Kshira Sagara.
+According to tradition, Shesha is married to Nagalakshmi.
+The Garga Samhita describes her as a personification of the Kshira Sagara (Ocean of Milk).

 Avatars

-As Lakshmana, Shesha accompanied his lord in his Rama avatar.
+As Lakshmana, Shesha accompanied Vishnu in his Rama avatar.

-As Balarama, Shesha accompanied Vishnu in his Krishna Avatar.
+As Balarama, Shesha accompanied Vishnu in his Krishna avatar.

-Shesha is believed to have taken six incarnations on earth.
-During the Satya Yuga, he came down in his original form to form a seat for Vishnu's avatar of Narasimha, who had incarnated to slay the impious Hiranyakashipu.
+In Sri Vaishnava tradition, Shesha is believed to have taken six incarnations on earth.
+During the Satya Yuga, he is described as appearing in his primordial form to provide a seat for Vishnu's avatar Narasimha following the defeat of demon-king Hiranyakashipu.

-During the Treta Yuga, Shesha took birth as Lakshmana, as Vishnu's (as Rama) brother.
-Lakshmana is a very prominent character in the Ramayana, along with Hanuman and Sita.
-His consort, Nagalakshmi was born as Urmila, the sister of Sita.
+During the Treta Yuga, Shesha was born as Lakshmana, the younger brother of Vishnu's avatar Rama in the Ramayana.
+His consort, Nagalakshmi, is traditionally described to be born as Urmila, Sita's sister.

-During Dvapara Yuga, he is a stated to have incarnated as Balarama again as a brother to Vishnu (as Krishna).
-This is often disputed by the original line-ups of the Dasavatara, where Balarama is also considered to be an incarnation of Vishnu.
+During Dvapara Yuga, he is described as incarnating as Balarama, the elder brother of Krishna.
+This is often disputed by the original line-ups of the Dasavatara, where Balarama is considered to be an incarnation of Vishnu.
 His consort was born as Revati, the daughter of King Kakudmi.

-During the Kali Yuga, according to Sri Vaishnava tradition, he was born as Patanjali, Ramanuja, and Manavala Mamunigal.
-He was not accompanied by God during the Kali Yuga.
-Instead, he incarnated alone to spread devotion among the people, being a peaceful incarnation.

-Sri Vaishnavism also states that Balarama is an incarnation of both Vishnu and Shesha.
-In the Bhagavad Gita, in the middle of the battlefield Kurukshetra, Krishna, explaining his omnipresence, says: "Of Nāgas, I am Ananta" indicating the importance of Shesha.
+In Sri Vaishnava tradition, Shesha manifested during the Kali Yuga as the grammarian Patanjali and Ramanuja to teach philosophy and devotion.

-Gaudiya Vaishnavism states that Shesha incarnated as Nityananda, a friend and associate of Chaitanya Mahaprabhu, who is described as an incarnation of Krishna.
-According to the texts and scriptures of the Gaudiya Sampradaya, the appearance of Nityananda Prabhu was very similar to Balarama (incarnation of Shesha).
+In Gaudiya Vaishnavism, Shesha is believed to have incarnated as Nityananda, the companion of Chaitanya Mahaprabhu, who is regarded in that tradition as an avatar of Krishna.